Novartis - General Privacy Notice for Business Partners

 - the right to request the erasure of your personal data or the restriction thereof to specific categories of processing;

 - the right to withdraw your consent at any time, without affecting the lawfulness of the processing before such withdrawal;

 - the right to object, in whole or in part, to the processing of your personal data;

 - the right to object to a channel of communication used for direct marketing purposes; and

-If you have a question or want to exercise the above rights, you may submit the same at https://www.novartis.com/privacy/dsr with a scan of your identity card for identification purpose, it being understood that we shall only use such data to verify your identity and shall not retain the scan after completion of the verification.
-When sending us such a scan, please make sure to redact your picture and national identity number or equivalent on the scan.
+If you have a question or want to exercise the above rights, you may send an email to [email protected] or a letter at Novartis Healthcare A/S, Edvard Thomsens Vej 14, 2300 København S,, attention of Head Data Privacy Nordics with a scan of your identity card for identification purpose, it being understood that we shall only use such data to verify your identity and shall not retain the scan after completion of the verification.
+When sending us such a scan, please make sure to redact your picture and national registry number or equivalent on the scan.